Freight Transportation Data Research Lab

 Karla Diaz Corro

-Research: She is leading the work for the Arkansas State Police Highway Safety Office including the Traffic Safety Campaign Awareness Survey and the Seat Belt survey.
+Research: Karla’s research interests lie in transportation technology and safety.
+Karla is leading projects for the Arkansas State Police Highway Safety Office, including Traffic Safety Campaign Awareness Survey and the Seat Belt study.
+Her research is devoted to innovative solutions aimed at fostering safer and more efficient transportation systems.

 Mehdi Zolali